aadey002/truereach-app/replit.md

 **CORS Configuration**: The `/api/validate-realtime` endpoint includes CORS headers to allow cross-origin requests from external healthcare systems:
 - `Access-Control-Allow-Origin: *` - Allows requests from any domain
 - Handles OPTIONS preflight requests for browser compatibility
-- Enables the embeddable widget to work from any EHR/PMS system
+- Enables the embeddable widget to work from any EHR or Pharmacy Management system

 **Data Flow (Batch Validation)**:
 1. File uploaded via multipart form data